7 Weird Things That Happen to Your Body When It Starts to Get Dark Out Earlier

 Yes, there's SAD (seasonal affective disorder), but also these surprising side effects.

 Because of the human body’s finely tuned circadian rhythm, earlier sunsets typically lend themselves to earlier bedtimes.
-And because wake-up times are often fixed by school and work timetables, this tends to mean we spend more time asleep in the months with less daylight than ones with more.
+And because wake-up times are often fixed by school and work timetables, this tends to mean we tend to sleep more in the months with less daylight.
 So what’s a night owl to do?
 Let it go: Researchers behind the study that found this correlation saw earlier bedtimes as a good thing, and even suggested manipulating lighting schemes during spring and summer to reduce evening light in order to produce a similar effect as what naturally occurs in fall and winter.
-Don't miss these weird ways the sun affects your health.

 It’s dark, there’s a chill in the air, and you still haven’t gone to the gym.
-Think daylight has an influence in whether or not you head out?
+Think daylight has an influence on your motivation?
 Science says it does.
 One study of over 23,000 children showed that longer evening daylight was associated with a small increase in daily physical activity.
 That means when it’s light out longer, we’re more likely to hit the gym.
 And when it’s not—well, we’re more likely to hit the hay.
 Counteract your natural inclinations by signing up for an exercise class in advance.
 That way, you’ll be able to get into the habit before the sun starts setting earlier, and once it does, you’ll feel more inclined to get your money’s worth of a prepaid package.

-In 2008 a team of researchers in Sweden found that the rate of heart attacks following the first three weekdays after daylight savings time increased by about five percent.
+In 2008 a team of researchers in Sweden found that the rate of heart attacks following the first three weekdays after daylight savings time increased by about 5%.
 This is most likely due to people changing their sleeping patterns.
 Lack of sleep releases stress hormones which cause inflammation.
 Inflammation can cause severe complications in people already at risk of having a heart attack.
-Here are 13 ways daylight savings time is wrecking your health.

 Cyberloafing is the slang word for surfing the web for entertainment purposes at work.
 This is at an all-time high the first Monday after daylight savings time.
 Many people don’t have as high motivation to work due to lack of sleep so they waste time by surfing the web instead.